gpdowney/lightweightLSAT/pages/reason/break.md

 ### Example 5: Fred's Freedom

-> If you care about freedom, then you'll vote for Fred.
+    If you care about freedom, then you'll vote for Fred.
 You didn't vote for Fred, so you don't care about freedom.

 {% capture summary %}
 What's the conclusion?
 How can you tell?
 {% endcapture %}
 {% capture details %}
-Conclusion: You don't care about freedom
+Conclusion: `You don't care about freedom`

-Fact 1: Care about freedom → vote Fred
+Fact 1: `Care about freedom → vote Fred`

-Fact 2: No vote Fred
+Fact 2: `No vote Fred`

-The conclusion word "so" indicates that the very last phrase is the conclusion.
+The conclusion word `so` indicates that the very last phrase is the conclusion.

 One of the facts here is a conditional statement.
 The other is a statement about the world that then sets off that conditional statement.